sap-tutorials/Tutorials/tutorials/hana-cloud-access-cross-container-schema/hana-cloud-access-cross-container-schema.md

 ---
-title: Access a Classic Schema from Business Application Studio
+title: Access a Classic Schema from SAP Business Application Studio
 description: Access data in a plain or replicated schema from an HDI Container in SAP Business Application Studio
 auto_validation: true
 time: 20